-As we and other companies continue to work from home, our operations are subject to new risks and the competition for key talent has increased.
+As we and other companies continue to work from home, our operations are subject to new risks.

-In connection with COVID-19, we expanded our work from home environment and transitioned nearly all of our workforce to work remotely from home.
-Once the pandemic is under control, we expect many of our employees to continue to work remotely.
-Employees who work from home rely on residential communication networks and internet providers that may not be as resilient as commercial networks and providers and may be more susceptible to service interruptions and cyberattacks than commercial systems.
+During the COVID-19 pandemic, we expanded our work from home environment and many of our employees continue to work remotely.
+Employees who work from home rely on residential communication networks and internet providers that may not be as resilient as commercial networks and providers and may be more susceptible to service interruptions and cyber-attacks than commercial systems.
 Our business continuity and disaster recovery plans, which have been historically developed and tested with a focus on centralized delivery locations, may not work as effectively in a distributed work from home model, where weather impacts, network and power grid downtime may be difficult to manage.
 In addition, we may not be effective in timely updating our existing operating and administrative controls nor implementing new controls tailored to the work from home environment.